bliu-22/android-mvvm-d1ctionary/README.md

 ## Features

-- Search feature that fetchs word data from remote data source and caches to local database.
+- Search feature that fetches word data from remote data source and caches to local database.
 - Search suggestion that updates dynamically
 - Audio playback for pronounciation
-- Bookmark words for easy access.
+- Bookmarking for easy access.
 - Priority level and displaying saved words ordered by priority
 - Add notes to words.
 - Swipe to delete saved words from bookmark list.